ncbi/pm4ngs/docs/source/det_bind_chipexo.rst

     # conda environments:
     #
     base                  *  /gfs/conda
-    chipexo                  /gfs/conda/envs/chipexo
-    jupyter                  /gfs/conda/envs/jupyter
     tempates                 /gfs/conda/envs/templates
+                             /home/veraalva/chipexo-fur/bin/bioconda
+                             /home/veraalva/chipexo-fur/bin/jupyter

     localhost:~>

 Please, note that the Conda prefix **/gfs/conda** will be different in you host.
+Also, note that the **bioconda** and **jupyter** envs are inside the **bin** directory of your project keeping them static inside the project organizational structure.

 .. warning::
     As today 08/15/2019, out workflow depends on the Python package: `jupyterngsplugin`_ which is not included in